NefariousTechSupport/igArchiveExtractor/README.md

 ## To Do

-* Figure out bld files (known as pak files on ssf and ssc)
+* Figure out ssf's compression format (mode 0x10000000)
 * Add support for rebuilding these files